BenderRobotics/brest/docs/usage.rst

 using a configuration file.
 To get the glimpse of how to write a configuration file, please refer to :ref:`definitions.configuration-file`.

+Brest supports two configuration files.
+The first configuration file is user specific and is located in :attr:`~brest.Config.BREST_USER_CONFIG_DIR`.
+If you want to have it in another location, you can specify absolute path using ``user_config=`` keyword argument.

+The second configuration file is project specific.
+This configuration file is not mandatory and its location can be specified using absolute path passed to ``project_config=`` keyword argument.
+This config will be merged with user specific config.
+User config overrides and adds items to project specific config.

 After you have created your configuration file, you can use it in Brest by instancing the :class:`~brest.Resources` class::

     import brest
-    import customResource

     res = brest.Resources('myProj')

-If you have any custom classes which derived from any Brest’s base classes, you also have to import them so Brest can get to now them.
+If you have any custom classes which derived from any Brest’s base classes, you also have to import them so Brest can get to know them.

 The first parameter ``project`` indicate what project you want to use from configuration file.
-If your configuration file resides out of the standard path defined in :attr:`~brest.Config.BREST_CONFIG`, you can specify it using an absolute path passed into the ``config`` argument.
+If your configuration file resides out of the standard path defined in :attr:`~brest.Config.BREST_USER_CONFIG`, you can specify it using an absolute path passed into the ``config`` argument.
 If you don't want to use every resource defined in the configuration file, you don't have to create a new configuration file or project.
 Just specify resource aliases in the ``needed``